 Photo: Lagoa Rodrigo de Freitas 12/08/2013 from MAHM Flickr photo stream

 It’s the time of the year when we get away.
 The schools have broken up and between starting this blog and finishing it, I packed numerous bags and backpacks, got everyone to the airport, checked in and made it to the plane, flew 1500 miles, and started our holiday.
 One of the things I found myself packing was antibacterial gel, something we have in the house but never use.
 I’m not even sure why I brought it.
-Some combination of a vague suspicion about airports and memories of catastrophic camping holidays when one of the children has picked up a bug I think.
-We’re taught from an early age that bugs are dangerous, and foreign bugs are more dangerous still.
+Some combination of a vague suspicion about airports and memories of catastrophic camping holidays when one of the children has picked up a bug, I think.
+We’re taught from an early age that nasty bugs are dangerous, and foreign bugs are more dangerous still.
 But is this helpful?
 What are the advantages and disadvantages of this kind of hygienic nationalism?

 Historians, sociologists and anthropologists of science have long tried to encourage reflection on the ‘military metaphors’ which frame infection at the level of the individual as invasion by ‘foreign’ bodies.
 Susan Sontag’s work is well known, but Emily Martin’s work on immunology is also still fascinating [I’m not sure how much this kind of thinking was possible before the 19th century with the development of microbiology, nor how much it has changed since.
 Nancy Tome’s work on the history of germs and ‘germ panics’ showed how some of these ideas became established as part of everyday routines designed to avoid bodily contact with external threats or remove them from the skin through rituals like hand-washing after using the toilet.
 But foreign travel has always been seen as risky, and fears of foreign infection get rehearsed every time we have a scare about a ‘new’ threatening virus – Zika is just the latest example.